scienceprojectlab logo

 Temperature and the rate of a chemical reaction.

 This 7th grade science fair project is an example of basic study of chemical kinetics.
-It's on of the fun science projects that you can easily complete in 24 hours.
+It's one of the fun science projects that you can easily complete in 24 hours.

 The goal of the project: to study dependence between temperature and the rate of a chemical reactions.
 It's well known that generally reactions run faster as temperature increases but is it a linear dependence?
 Is this dependence the same for all chemical reactions?